-What are the child's views about this referral?
-Does the child consent to the sharing of information between agencies? $\Box$ No Does the child consent to the sharing of information between agencies? $\Box$ Yes What are the parents' views about your concerns and this referral?
-Please detail any special needs or circumstances of any family member, which may affect this referral or communication and understanding between the family and professional agencies.
-Lagrage for this referred to be made to Social Services and understand that they will contain at other agancies including I agree for this referral to be made to Social Services and understand that they will conta my doctor, my child's school and health visitor, as part of the assessment. ct other agencies, including my doctor, my clind 5 school and nearth visitor, as part of the assessment.
-Signed: Date: Simul Signed: Designation: Forwarded to: Copy to: Date: Please return this form to: Duty and Assessment Team, Buttermarket Street, New Tow n House, Warrington.
-Tel: 01925 443400 Fax: 01925 443112 EMAIL : childreferral@warrington.gov.uk EMATE .
-CHIMICICITAIS WALLINGWILGUV.UK EH/pm/Jul2003
+What are the child's views about this referral? what are the child's views about this relevant.
+Does the child consent to the sharing of information between agencies?
+Does the child consent to the sharing of information between agencies: What are the parents' views about your concerns and this referral?
+Please detail any special needs or circumstances of any family member, which may affect this referral or communication and understanding between the family and professional agencies. communication and understanding between the running and professional agenetes.
+I agree for this referral to be made to Social Services and understand that they will contact other agencies, including my doctor, my child's school and health visitor, as part of the assessment.
+Signed: Signed: Designation: Forwarded to: Forwarded to: Date: Please return this form to: Duty and Assessment Team, Buttermarket Street, New Town House, Warrington.
+Tel: 01925 443400 Fax: 01925 443112 EMAIL : childreferral@warrington.gov.uk EH/pm/Jul2003